fleetdm/fleet/articles/tales-from-fleet-security-securing-bank-accounts-from-business-email-compromise.md

 While good email hygiene can't stop BEC, it can at least reduce the number of fraudulent emails that make it through and force criminals to work harder.

 1. Require secure two-factor authentication (2FA) to access email, such as [FIDO U2F](https://fidoalliance.org/specs/u2f-specs-master/fido-u2f-overview.html) security keys.
 Using U2F keys makes the credentials phishing-resistant, lowering the risk of malicious access to your email accounts from being used to launch an internal BEC attempt.
-2. Configure email security features such as [SPF, DMARC and DKIM](https://support.google.com/a/answer/2466580?product_name=UnuFlow&hl=en&visit_id=637919491839685136-2075570827&rd=1&src=supportwidget0&hl=en).
-These help make it harder to impersonate your domain name in email.
+2. Configure email security features such as [SPF, DMARC, and DKIM](https://support.google.com/a/answer/2466580?product_name=UnuFlow&hl=en&visit_id=637919491839685136-2075570827&rd=1&src=supportwidget0&hl=en).
+These help make it harder to impersonate your domain name in an email.
 3. Configure spam filters to protect your organization from people impersonating employees from other domain names.
-On Google Workspace/Gmail, this setting is called **Protect against spoofing of employee names** and you should enable it along with **Protect against inbound emails spoofing your domain**.
+On Google Workspace/Gmail, this setting is called **Protect against spoofing of employee names**, and you should enable it along with **Protect against inbound emails spoofing your domain**.

 You can find detailed instructions on configuring Google Workspace in our [handbook](https://fleetdm.com/handbook/security#email-authentication).